We're better together: Schwab's commitment to giving back.

 Service is at the heart of Schwab’s culture.
 Whether it’s serving our own Schwabbies, clients, or the communities around us, we value the opportunity to give back to those we care about.
-To make sure our Schwabbies can give back to the organizations and causes they care about most, our Time to Volunteer (TTV) benefit allows them to do just that.
+To make sure our Schwabbies can giving back to the organizations and causes they care about most, our time to volunteer benefit allows them to do just that.
 Eligible employees receive up to 8 hours of paid time off annually to volunteer with an eligible organization and are encouraged to help individuals, families, and communities where they live and work become empowered to improve their financial well-being.

 Let’s see how some of our Schwabbies have used their Time to Volunteer benefit!